 - Bright yellow balls are clearer for players in the field to see.

-- Due to non-perforated balls traveling farther when hit, several customer reviews mentioned the balls are easier to lose.
+- Due to non-perforated balls traveling farther when hit, the balls might be easier to lose.

 - A bit pricier than most of its competitors.

 Blitzball’s starter pack gives a nod to the major leagues with a wood texture in its bat’s plastic design alongside 3 plastic balls.

 EASTON PRO STIX Plastic Baseball Bat & Ball Set